Open-Columbia-County/healthLog/runningFiles/running.md

 # Before creating a user
 1. 1st User is auto superadmin level
-2. you will need to create 2 more users with the following names (as it helps with some views)
-    1. First Name for one needs to be Example the other one needs to be Diabetic (for seed data to display right please add example then diabetic all after yourself)
-    2. This allows for 2 example accounts to be shown/seen with out logging in
-3. Once these are created you can use the seedData.md file to add some quick data to the database
+2. Use seedData.md file to add some quick data to the database

-# Possible current view issues
+# Possible CSS/View issues
-- There are still some CSS issues on desktop mode so you may want to inspect element and change to a mobile view if it looks like a page is not done (that just means it is done on mobile and still needs the desktop views written)
+- Mobile - currently all mobile views are off